ishubin/java-troubleshooting/Threads.md

 20
 ```

-Now you can take the heximal representation of thread id and search for it in thread dump:
+Now you can take the heximal representation of the thread id and search for it in the thread dump:

 ```
 jcmd 1 Thread.print | grep 'nid=0x20' -A 12